cnshsliu/smp.nvim/README.md

-I also contribute to Telekasten development, provides `:Telekasten show_book` command to it, "show_book" will display the outline of our Telekasten notes on the right side of Neovim window, includes tags, backlinks, links, todos, headers etc. Telekasten show_book also enable you to search by tags or text incrementally, and you can save your query condition for later use.
+I also contribute to Telekasten development, provides `:Telekasten show_book` command to it, "show_book" will display the outline of our Telekasten notes on the right side of NeoVim window, includes tags, backlinks, links, todos, headers etc. Telekasten show_book also enable you to search by tags or text incrementally, and you can save your query condition for later use.